0.0

 )

-puts response.output # The generated text
+puts response.output # Generated text

-puts response.total_tokens # Token usage
+puts response.total_tokens # Token count

 puts response.estimated_cost # Cost in USD